-The SSIS transformations are the data flow components that are used to perform aggregations, sorting, merging, modifying, joining, cleansing, and distributing the data.
+The SSIS transformations are the data flow components that are used to perform aggregations, sorting, merging, modifying, joining, data cleansing, and distributing the data.

-Apart from these, there is an important, and powerful transformation in SSIS called as Lookup transformation to perform lookup operations.
+Apart from these, there is an important and powerful transformation in SSIS called Lookup transformation to perform lookup operations.
 In this article, we will show you the list of available SSIS transformations and explains their working functionality.

 SSIS Transformations with Examples

 The following are a list of transformations available in SQL Server Integration Services.
 I suggest you click on the URL (red color links) to navigate to the required transformation and find the example with a detailed explanation.

 The following list of SSIS transformations will perform Business Intelligence operations such as Data Mining, Correcting, and cleaning the data

 |Slowly Changing Dimension||This transformation coordinates the inserting and updating records in data warehouse dimension tables.
 It supports Type 0, Type 1, and SCD Type 2|

 |Fuzzy Grouping Transformation||It is used to replace the wrongly typed words with correct words, by grouping technique.|